OrangeSpyderMan/inkplate10-weather-cal/server/README.md

 - success only after `/api/v1/ready` returns successfully from inside the CT and PID 1 is verified to run as the image's `inkplate` user

-Its host-side implementation currently uses a Bash bootstrap and a Python 3.10+ orchestrator.
-The orchestrator is always launched with Python's site-package loading disabled and uses only the standard library; it does not run `pip` or load the application's Python dependencies.
-PVE 9 is based on Debian 13, whose default `python3` is Python 3.13.
-The bootstrap does not assume the interpreter is installed: it checks the version and standard-library imports before downloading the source archive or creating container resources, and exits with installation guidance if that prerequisite is missing.

-It installs the small host-side dependencies `skopeo` and `whiptail` when they are missing, queries the public GHCR package, offers versioned release images before the `main` and `next` branch images, resolves and pins the host-specific AMD64 or ARM64 source manifest digest, and records that digest in the container description.
+The installer is one Bash program and does not require Python on the Proxmox host.
+Its explicit host-side dependencies are `jq`, `skopeo`, and, for the TUI, `whiptail`; it installs any that are missing from the PVE/Debian repositories before container creation.
+It queries the public GHCR package, offers versioned release images before the `main` and `next` branch images, resolves and pins the host-specific AMD64 or ARM64 source manifest digest, and records that digest in the container description.
 Downloads use that immutable source digest and a temporary file.
 Skopeo explicitly converts the registry's Docker v2 manifest to an OCI manifest because PVE's importer requires an OCI media type in the archive index; this conversion necessarily gives the local manifest a different digest.
 Before an